 OKCupid's CTA doesn't seem that impressive at first glance, but its brilliance is in the small details.
 The call-to-action button, which is bright green and stands out well on a dark blue background, says, "Continue," which give hope that the signup process is short and does not take long.
 To me, this CTA feels more like I'm playing a fun game than filling out a boring form -- pretty much all due to the copy.

 Nothing like a ticking timer to make someone want to take action.
 After spending a short amount of time on blogging.org's homepage, new visitors are greeted with a pop-up CTA with a "limited time offer," accompanied by a timer that counts down from two minutes.
-This is a classic use of a psychological tactic called scarcity, which causes us to assign more value to things we think are scarce.
+As with Aquaspresso's example in #10, this is a classic use of the psychological tactic called scarcity, which causes us to assign more value to things we think are scarce.
 Limiting the time someone has to fill out a form makes people want to fill it out and claim their offer while they can.

 Curious, what happens when time runs out?
 So was I. Hilariously, nothing happens.
 The pop-up CTA remains on the page when the timer gets to zero.